 Elites do what regular Hunters don’t: They are assigned a dangerous target and are sent to kill them—with or without proof of the crimes they are being accused of.
 Nine times out of ten, they’re guilty.
 It makes you wonder about the tenth.

 Underneath Elites, there are the regular Hunters.
 While Elites work individually on assignments, Hunters work in squads of four.
-Sometimes they’re assigned to an Elite Hunter, though not all Elites get a squad—I didn’t—and they work as a team of five on middle-rank missions.
+Sometimes, they’re assigned to an Elite Hunter, although not all Elites are responsible for a squad—I’m not.
+When assigned to an Elite, they work as a team of five on middle-rank missions.
 They are tasked with general policing of the Magical Community and patrol certain parts of the city to look for anything suspicious.
-Sometimes all it takes to deter rogues is the presence of guild mages.
+Sometimes, all it takes to deter rogues is the presence of guild mages.

 Hunters are also employed in Norm government agencies and other such places—like actual police stations and fire departments.
 This is to stop information leaks as quickly as possible.
 Such as, say a Norm calls the police about a magical disturbance.
 The call would be handled by a Hunter, and they would be sure to discredit it as quickly as possible by contacting the guild, allowing us to tamper with the scene and catch the rogue as quickly as possible.

-Next down the chain are the Hunter-Instructors.
+Next down the chain are the Hunter Instructors.
 They are the teachers at the guild.
-Think of the guild as a sort of boarding home for young mages.
-Barracks and everything.
+Think of the guild as a sort of boarding school for young mages, barracks and everything.
 Boys ages thirteen to fifteen are given lodging if they choose to become guild mages.
 They train until they are fifteen before they are allowed to become Hunters.

 When I was a boy, I used to live in the barracks myself.
 Most Hunters are required to live in the guild until they are eighteen.
 While I didn’t stick around, there are actually several Hunters who are much older than me who choose to live in the barracks as opposed to paying rent.
 I don’t blame them; Seattle is expensive.
 But those who have families often opt to live on their own terms.

-And that leaves the Training-Hunters, the boys thirteen to fifteen who take classes about magical energy, potions, spells, charms, hexes, curses, and train in combat and weaponry.
+And that leaves the Training Hunters, the boys ages thirteen to fifteen who take classes about magical energy, potions, spells, charms, hexes, curses, and train in combat and weaponry.
 No, we don’t use guns—are you nuts?
 Magical energy and gunpowder don’t mix.
 Swords, daggers, axes, lances, on and on—that’s what we use.